-Alabama in the southeastern region of the United States is rich in Southern culture with music, food, history, and architecture weaving its diverse fabric.
-Many places to visit in Alabama are tied to its tragic and dark history.
+Alabama, in the southeastern region of the US, is rich in Southern culture, with music, food, history, and architecture weaving its diverse fabric.
+Many nice places to visit in Alabama are tied to its tragic and dark history.
 Synonymous with the American Civil Rights Movement, Alabama is where many chapters of American history were written.
 Gothic plantations, sprawling estates, and poignant memorials draw visitors’ attention to the foundations of this land.

 However, history is just one part of what makes Alabama so special.
-The state is home to a host of natural attractions with a number of state parks, beautiful beaches, and nature reserves beckoning wide-eyed travelers.
-There are plenty of interesting and spectacular places to visit in Alabama that will leave you with an album of fond memories.
+The state is also home to a host of natural attractions, with several state parks, beautiful beaches, and nature reserves beckoning wide-eyed travelers.
+Plenty of interesting and great places to visit in Alabama will leave you with an album of fond memories.
+So, if you’re planning to visit Alabama shortly, you should check out the following places!

 Auburn